opendata-swiss/ogd-handbook-wiki/privacy.md

 Date: 2015-1-1
 Slug: privacy
 Authors:
-Summary:
+Summary: Guidelines for an important step in releasing certain types of data to the public.
 Lang: en
 Draft: yes

-Commonly known as anonymising or preserving privacy, data protection is often an important step in releasing certain types of data to the public.
+Data protection is often referred to as *anonymising data* or preserving privacy.
 For instance, statistical surveys commonly take into the account the name, address and birth date of the person surveyed.
 As a minimum, personal names should be taken out, and addresses reduced to a more basic quantifier (e.g. locality, neighbourhood or postcode).
 In other cases it is less clear what parts of the dataset can lead to privacy concerns.

 ## References